To be a Social Worker in the UK, you essentially need two key things: relevant qualifications and experience, and good English language skills.

 Best of all, your CV will look so much stronger with an IELTS score of 7.0 or more.
 Improving your English will improve your career prospects immediately.

-What IELTS score is needed to become a doctor in the UK?
+What IELTS score is needed to become a social worker in the UK?

 You must complete the academic version of the IELTS test and achieve: